Ahmedlebshten/School_Management_System_Infra/README.md

 #### This repository represents Pipeline 1 of a larger DevOps project:

-- Infrastructure Pipeline (this repo)
+- Infrastructure Pipeline (Jenkins + Terraform) <- (this repo)
-- CI Pipeline (Docker build + image push)
+- CI Pipeline (GitHub Actions + Amazon ECR)
 - GitOps Deployment using ArgoCD

 #### This pipeline lays the foundation by:

-- Creating AWS infrastructure
+- Provisioning AWS infrastructure using Terraform
-- Bootstrapping Kubernetes
+- Creating VPC, IAM Roles, and EKS cluster
+- Configuring remote state (S3 backend)
+- Installing and bootstrapping ArgoCD
-- Enabling GitOps deployment automation
+- Enabling GitOps-based deployment automation

 ____

 ## ▶️ How to Run

+- Ensure Jenkins is running on an EC2 instance with an attached IAM Role
-- Add AWS credentials to Jenkins
+  (no static AWS credentials required)
-- Configure a Jenkins job pointing to this repository
+- Configure a Jenkins pipeline job pointing to this repository
-- Run the pipeline
+- Trigger the pipeline manually to provision the infrastructure

 #### Jenkins will: